At least 12 migrants dead after boat sinks crossing Channel

 Olivier Barbarin, the mayor of Le Portel near Boulogne-sur-Mer where the casualties are being treated, said that the bottom of the boat “ripped open”.

-All of the people on board the dinghy ended up in the water, with several of the migrants needing emergency medical care, according to the French coastguard.
+All of the people on board the dinghy ended up in the water, many of whom were not wearing life jackets, and several of the migrants needing emergency medical care, according to the French coastguard.

 Ms Cooper said she was in touch with Mr Darmanin and was being kept updated on the situation, adding: “Our hearts go out to the loved ones of all those who have lost their lives, and all those who have been seriously injured.”